wp-cli/handbook/commands/user/remove-cap.md

     $ wp user remove-cap 11 publish_newsletters
     Success: Removed 'publish_newsletters' cap for supervisor (11).

+    $ wp user remove-cap 11 publish_posts
+    Error: The 'publish_posts' cap for supervisor (11) is inherited from a role.

+    $ wp user remove-cap 11 nonexistent_cap
+    Error: No such 'nonexistent_cap' cap for supervisor (11).

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.